aws-samples/aws-workshop-for-win-dotnet-mssql/docs/reinvent2019/win306/rehostlab.md

 AWS Systems Manager (SSM) has many [capabilities](https://docs.aws.amazon.com/systems-manager/latest/userguide/features.html) but this lab will focus on one capability:

 * **Run Command** - remotely and securely manage the configuration of your managed instances at scale.
 Use Run Command to perform on-demand changes like updating applications or running Linux shell scripts and Windows PowerShell commands on a target set of dozens or hundreds of instances.
 Run Command uses Command Documents.

+**NOTE** In order to use AWS Systems Manager (SSM) you need to have the SSM Agent installed on the machined you want to manage.
+You also need to have a IAM Role attached to the machine to allow the agent to communicate to the AWS Systems Manager API.
+In this lab this has been taken care of you, please note the roles created in the CloudFormation Templates used to build out this lab.

 4. Click on **AWS Systems Manager** under **Management & Governance** to go to the Systems Manager Console.